-In an effective infographic, every data point, piece of copy, and design element supports the core story.
+To write an effective infographic, every data point, piece of copy, and design element must support the core story.
 Here’s how to make sure your story stays front and center—and keeps your viewers’ attention along the way.

 Titles and subtitles are easy ways to draw the viewer in, as they’re what people tend to scan first.
 This is a prime opportunity to capture attention, so it’s important to generate interest and stay on story.

 When you write an infographic, make sure your titling is relevant to the subject and fits the story.
 Sometimes the titling will come naturally (before you even write the bulk of the story), but other times you’ll need to spend some time on it.